Jayant1408/Multi_Target_Tracking_with_EKF/README.md

 ## Key Modules

 ### 1. Extended Kalman Filter (EKF)
-We implemented a nonlinear EKF for state estimation, incorporating custom motion and measurement models, Jacobian computation, and process noise modeling.
+We implemented a nonlinear EKF for state estimation, incorporating custom motion and measurement models, jacobian computation, and process noise modeling.

 ### 2. Track Management
 A full lifecycle system manages track states including tentative confirmation and pruning of inactive or low-score tracks.